sphinx-contrib/fulltoc/docs/source/developers.rst

  For Developers
 ================

-If you would like to contribute to sphinxcontrib-fulltoc directly, these instructions should help you get started.
+If you would like to contribute to sphinxcontrib-fulltoc, these instructions should help you get started.
 Patches, bug reports, and feature requests are all welcome through the `GitHub site
 <http://github.com/dreamhost/sphinxcontrib-fulltoc/>`_.
 Contributions
 in the form of patches or pull requests are easier to integrate and will receive priority attention.